 The demand for print is forever growing with tremendous support.
-A support that stems from hundreds of Africans feeling fashionable by wearing what is tailored and made in their own home country, and why shouldn’t we?
-Due to this, there is a great rise in the number of people entering the world of designing.
-If there is a market and one can provide a service to fulfil another’s demands, we can only give thumbs up and encourage more economic growth.
+Support that stems from hundreds of Africans feeling fashionable by wearing what is tailored and made in their own home country, and why shouldn’t we?
+Due to this, there is a great rise in the number of people entering the world of design.
+If there is a market and one can provide a service to fulfill another demand, we can only give thumbs up and encourage more economic growth.

 Despite a designers fashion influences, they will sit and create unique fashion styles that had never existed before.
 This is what we call a designer, whether they are in the business of African prints or not.
 The word tailor is not exempt from the title designer, nevertheless, if you are making and sewing clothes outside of any unique creative process then you are simply a tailor or a person who overlays shoes with print, not sure if there is a unique title for the latter.

-The terminology is often being misused, and many simply being credited the title designer for only remaking designs with due to using “African” prints.
-What even cuts across the board is some that misuse the title designer do not even clued up on the work of local designers, the flow of society, nor the work of mainstream designers, and have almost no idea the state of fashion in the industry.
+The terminology is often being misused, and many simply being credited the title designer for only remaking designs due to using “African” prints.
+What even cuts across the board is some that misuse the title designer does not even clue up on the work of local designers, the flow of society, nor the work of mainstream designers, and have almost no idea of the state of fashion in the industry.

-It is agreeable most “African” print fabrics are already made with sewn or dyed patterns, and in many situations they may play a part in creating a vision or look on a dress or shoe that may seem as though it is a creative design, when the truth is it is simply a remake of a normal clothing item.
-FashionGHANA.com works with a few tailors and even retail some of their items on our boutique.
+It is agreeable most “African” print fabrics are already made with sewn or dyed patterns, and in many situations, they may play a part in creating a vision or look on a dress or shoe that may seem as though it is a creative design when the truth is it is simply a remake of a normal clothing item.
+FashionGHANA.com works with a few tailors and even retails some of their items in our boutique.
 So we surely have no problem with print remaking.
-But one must keep a look out for when the word fashion designer is used loosely.
+But one must keep a lookout for when the word fashion designer is used loosely.